PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 ### `SurfacePatch`

 Remains the geometry authority.
-No stabilizer or logical-support calculation is copied into the new circuit, instruction set, or renderer.
+No stabilizer or logical-support calculation is copied into the new program, instruction set, or renderer.
 A surface QEC protocol implementation receives the concrete `SurfacePatch` specifications associated with its operand logical values and validates them through `supports`.